-Nevada Copper is not aware of any known environmental, permitting, legal, title, taxation, metallurgical, socio-economic, marketing, political or other factors other than those discussed in the April 2019 Technical Report that could materially affect the Underground Mineral Resource estimate.
+Nevada Copper is not aware of any known environmental, permitting, legal, title, taxation, metallurgical, socio-economic, marketing, political or other factors other than those discussed below that could materially affect the Underground Mineral Resource estimate.

 Increases in items such as mining cost, processing cost and selling cost or a decrease in the copper price would result in decrease to the Underground Mineral Resources.
 An increase in the copper price, or decreases in items such as mining cost, processing cost and selling cost would result in an increase to the Underground Mineral Resources.